Easy8866/Zksync-rat-barn/README.md

 0x158d6919f02657c2d19041693cb58daaa201f367

 These two addresses also belong to official members.
 They possess (LIBERTAS OMNIBUS) NFTs and did not meet the airdrop conditions but were added to the whitelist to mint NFTs.
 I won't list the remaining official members' addresses and their affiliated addresses.

+The team members also minted (LIBERTAS OMNIBUS) NFTs through this method.
+This clearly shows that the contract privileges for this NFT are in the hands of core official members and not with third-party collaborators or interns.
+This prevents the officials from making excuses and shifting the responsibility.

 ---------------------------------------------------